radar/ryanbigg.com/_posts/2019-09-19-hiring-juniors-2019.markdown

 "But Ryan, we only hire senior Ruby developers!" -- ahh the classic ActiveMantra in the Rails community: "Hiring seniors.
 Hiring seniors.
 Hiring seniors.".
 Maybe if we say it enough and click our heels together three times our dreams might come true.

 But how's that working out for you at the moment?
 Probably not so great.
 It's well known that there are only three hard problems in computer science: cache invalidation, naming things and hiring more seniors.

 We have drained the talent pool dry.
 And yet our obsession and our Active Mantra continues.
 We only want to hire seniors.
 But why do we have this obsession?

 Well, we want a senior developer -- but we might be happy to take a mid too -- because they have the skills to instantly dive straight into our application with little-to-no guidance and they can start shipping code.
 That old expression: "they can hit the ground running".

 This is because our code is so brilliantly well-structured and organized according to the Rails best practices.
 Nobody will have to upskill on any single parts of the codebase at all because we follow the Laws of Sandi and Commandments of Avdi to the letter.

 There is no legacy code with their legacy decisions that meta-programs the constants from Java, written in a hurry because we needed to ship that thing _fast_.
-HA.

 You may think that you need to hire only these best-of-the-best badasses because your application is a large unmaintable collection of event-sourced microservices written in obscure languages surrounding a ginormous monolith and only the badasses can understand it.
 That you need seniors to navigate the spaghetti that is your legacy code.
 Maybe you use technologies that only _true_ geniuses can understand, like Node or Go.
 Or Webpack.

 That may indeed be the case.
 After all, if our code was simple, elegant and only written in a single Ruby monolith, would as many of us still be employed?

 Companies spend thousands of dollars hunting the elusive 10x Developer Rockstar Unicorns (note: term used ironically), but the Unicorns are no longer out grazing in the sunny meadows, readily available for capture.
 They're already working somewhere else and the conditions of where they work are extremely competitive.
 The stables in which these Unicorns are now kept are filled with energy drinks, ping pong tables, lucrative salary bonuses and other extremely good perks.
 You will have a hard time luring these Unicorns away.

 We're out of freely available Rockstar Unicorns because they're already employed elsewhere.
 Attempting to hire them is an exercise in futility.
 And so it's time that we started to grow our own.
 It's time that we started to hire and train our own 10x Developer Rockstar Unicorns.

 -----

 But where do we find these developers?
 Well, to start with need to lower our bar for engineering talent and not be so caught up on hiring the best-of-the-best _now_, but instead we should be investing more in people's future potential.
 We should be hiring junior developers and training them up.

 A very smart person once said this: <confucious tweet>

 Your next Rockstar Unicorn isn't within today's top 5-10% of all developers.
 The top 5-10% already works elsewhere.
-Your Next Rockstar Unicorn is hanging out with the rest of their peers in the other part of this totally scientific graph that I made up.
+Your Next Rockstar Unicorn is hanging out with the rest of their peers in the other part of this totally scientific picture that I made up.
 These people need some mentoring in order to grow into the next generation of brilliant people.

 They're not brilliant _today_, but if you give them time and care, they will become brilliant.

 It's imperative that we do this because there isn't an endless supply of brilliant people -- sorry, I mean Developer Rockstar Unicorns -- that we can just keep harvesting today.
 This talent pool of amazingly gifted developers, as we're painfully finding out, is not limitless.

+The best time to train a senior developer was 10 years ago, but the second best time is now.

 We must lower the bar for our hiring, and hire outside of the top 5-10%.
 We must hire juniors.
 We must then train these juniors up to be our next generation of brilliant minds.

 It is very, very difficult to hire a senior developer today in Rubyland.
 And so we must grow our own senior developers.
 This is a process that will take time.

 There's no packet mix where you "just add water" and blammo you've got a senior developer.

 I'm talking about _years_ of hard work.
 But these are _vital_ years of hard work to ensure that our companies and this community continues to thrive and grow.
 This is necessary work to ensure that we have well-trained developers working at our companies.
 We will know they're well-trained because we did the training ourselves.

 We need to be _developers developing developers_.